abhijith-dev/abhijith-dev/README.md

 - 🌱 I’m currently learning Data Strucuture and TensorflowJS

-- 👯 I’m looking to work as full web and mobile development
+- 👯 I’m looking to work as full web and mobile developer

 - 💬 Ask me about MERN stack